-Student's eligibility for Section 8 assistance will be determined at move-in, annual recertification, initial certification (when in-place residents begins receiving Section 8), and at the time of an interim recertification if one of the family composition changes reported is that a household member is enrolled as a student.
+Student's eligibility for Section 8 assistance will be determined at movein, annual recertification, initial certification (when in-place residents begins receiving Section 8), and at the time of an interim recertification if one of the family composition changes reported is that a household member is enrolled as a student.

-A student enrolled Part-Time or Full-Time in an Institute of Higher Education as defined by the Higher Education Act of 1965-Amended 1998 will be deemed eligible for assistance if the student meets all other eligibility requirements, passes screening criteria and is:
+A student enrolled full-time or part-time in an Institute of Higher Education as defined by the Higher Education Act of 1965-Amended 1998 will be deemed eligible for assistance if the student meets all other eligibility requirements, passes screening criteria and is:

-- 1. Living with parents/guardians, or; - 2.
-24 years of age or older, or; - 3.
-A veteran of the United States armed services, or; - 4.
-Married, or; - 5.
-Has a dependent child, or; - 6.
-Can prove independence of parents including: - a.
-Being of legal contract age under state law; - b.
-Having lived separately from parents or legal guardians for at least one year or meeting the U.S. Department of Education's definition of an independent student; - c.
-Certification that parents or legal guardians did not claim the student as a dependent pursuant to IRS regulations, and certification of the financial assistance provided by parents and signed by the individual providing the support, even if no assistance is provided. - 7.
-Disabled and was receiving Section 8 assistance as of November 30, 2005 - 8.
-Having parents who are income eligible for the Section 8 program

-9. Is individually eligible to receive Section 8 assistance or has parent (individually or jointly) who are income eligible to receive Section 8 assistance.
+- 1) Living with parents/guardians or - 2) 24 years of age or older or - 3) A veteran of the United States armed services or - 4) Married or - 5) Has a dependent child or - 6) Can prove independence of parents including - a.
+Providing certification that parents did not claim the student on the most recent tax return - b.
+The student has lived separate of the parents for at least one year or the student meets the Department of Education's definition of an independent student. - 7) Is disabled and was receiving Section 8 assistance as of November 30, 2005 - 8) Has parents who are income eligible for the Section 8 program - 9) Is individually eligible to receive Section 8 assistance or has parents (individually or jointly) who are income eligible to receive Section 8 assistance